Learning Fair Models without Sensitive Attributes: A Generative Approach: Introduction

-Though we lack sensitive attributes, for many real-world applications, there usually exists features/information of various formats that are not only relevant to class labels but also have a dependency on sensitive attributes.
-For example, a person’s purchase or dining history can reflect the person’s cultural background~\cite{wang2016multi}, which would be helpful for learning fair classifiers on cultural background.
-A user's linguistic style of reviews can indicate the gender of the user \cite{otterbacher2010inferring}, which might help learn fair models on gender.
-We call such feature/information relevant to sensitive attributes as \textit{relevant features}.
-Thus, it is promising to utilize relevant features to estimate sensitive attributes and adopt estimated sensitive attributes for fair models.
+Though we lack sensitive attributes, for many real-world applications, there usually exists features/information of various formats that are not only relevant to class labels but also have a high dependency on sensitive attributes.
+For example, a person’s purchase or dining history can reflect the person’s cultural background~\cite{wang2016multi}.
+A user's linguistic style of reviews or browsing history can indicate the user's gender \cite{otterbacher2010inferring, phuong2014gender}.
+We call such feature/information relevant to sensitive attributes as \textit{relevant features} and the remaining features as \textit{irrelevant features}.
+Note that those \textit{irrelevant features} might have a very weak dependency with the sensitive attributes, but would not be useful to infer sensitive attributes.
+Since those sensitive attributes can be in various formats, e.g., texts and graphs, they can't be directly used as pseudo-sensitive attributes.
+However, it is possible to estimate sensitive attributes from those relevant features, which would be useful to train a fair classifier.
+As the example shown in Figure~\ref{relevant}, women prefer to browse dresses, high-heeled shoes and makeup; while men tend to search electronic devices on the website.
+In this case, we can easily infer users' gender which is a sensitive attribute from their browsing history.
+In addition to browsing history, there are other attributes such as occupation, age and education-level, which are irrelevant to the user's gender but can provide useful information for the income prediction task.

+One way to alleviate bias issues is to only use those irrelevant features for prediction.
+However, it has several issues: (i) the labels collected might already contain bias.
+Such bias cannot be reduced without using sensitive attribute information to guide model learning; (ii) the relevant features are also useful for the prediction tasks.
+For example, items in browsing history also imply the income (the label) of the users by their price.
+Therefore, it's necessary to combine both browsing history and irrelevant features to train an accurate classifier.
+Therefore, though no sensitive attributes are provided for debiasing, it is promising to utilize relevant features to estimate sensitive attributes and adapt them to regularize the classifier for fair predictions.
+Meanwhile, the classifier utilizes both relevant and irrelevant features for better prediction accuracy.
 However, the work on this is rather limited.